 How Meditation Helps Our Digestion

-Overtime, developing a meditation practice can help you to decrease stress and regulate the fight-flight-freeze & delight response.
+Over time, developing a meditation practice can help you to decrease stress and regulate the fight-flight-freeze & delight response.
 The nervous system and the gut are inextricably linked.
 Humans were never designed to be stressed out all the time, and when we learn to calm our nervous systems our health improves dramatically.
-In fact, a one year follow-up for those who were taught Relaxation Response Meditation for IBS and IBD found that many of them continued to show “significant additional reduction in pain and bloating.”
+In fact, a one-year follow-up for those who were taught Relaxation Response Meditation for IBS and IBD found that many of them continued to show “significant additional reduction in pain and bloating.”
 (1-3) Another more recent pilot study looked at the impact of Relaxation Response Meditation on genomic markers related to IBD.
 They found that meditation reduced expression of RR-MBI response genes was most significantly linked to inflammatory response, cell growth, proliferation, and oxidative stress-related pathways.
 (4)

 Beyond IBD & IBS, integrating some form of Meditation into your life can help to calm your nervous system, improve your immune function, reduce stress & anxiety — all of which impact your gut health.
-And frankly, that’s jus the tip of the iceberg of what can shift in your life.
+And frankly, that’s just the tip of the iceberg of what can shift in your life.

 Ways To Bring Meditation Into Your Life

 It’s important to remember that there are a lot of different ways to meditate.
 For many, taking time to scan their horizon and soften their gaze onto a point of interest will be the most accessible.
-For others, it will be a process like: tuning into the breath, observing or naming the thoughts that arise, letting those thoughts go, and then once again returning to the breath.
-What ever technique or strategy works best for you in the moment is always the right one… although you’ll likely adjust and refine “what’s best for you” over time.
+For others, it will be a process like tuning into the breath, observing or naming the thoughts that arise, letting those thoughts go, and then once again returning to the breath.
+Whatever technique or strategy works best for you in the moment is always the right one… although you’ll likely adjust and refine “what’s best for you” over time.
 As your stress levels lower and your nervous system regulates, your digestion will improve and you’ll have more energy for doing the things in life that bring you joy.

-The body scan is one of the elements woven into the Feldenkrais Method and is utilized in many Mindfulness based meditation programs.
+The body scan is one of the elements woven into the Feldenkrais Method and is utilized in many Mindfulness-based meditation programs.
 Some of the research literature out there shows that it can reduce some of the symptoms associated with IBS & IBD, lower anxiety, and decrease pain.
 The basics are simple and easy to do first thing in the morning or last thing at night.
 Starting with your head and working down to your arms and feet, notice how you’re making contact with the surface beneath you.
 Feel the weight of your body.
 Then observe the muscles in your head and neck — simply notice if you feel tense, relaxed, calm or anxious.
 As you observe yourself see if you can begin to take more support from the surface you are making contact with and let yourself settle into a sense of softness and relaxation to areas of your body that feel tense.
-Once your reach your feet, work back up your body.
+Once you reach your feet, work back up your body.
 (5,6)